Employee handbook section eight: educational benefits

 How to Apply:

-Eligible employees interested in applying for funds must submit this proposal form to the chair of the Administrative Advisory Council.
+Eligible employees interested in applying for funds must submit an online request form for review.
 The proposal should outline how attending this program will benefit the employee and what materials will be purchased.
-A specific budget and evidence of enrollment is required as part of the application process.
+You must submit an itemized receipt with your online form.

 Support Staff Development Grant